 ID Criteria Implementation Guidance Must / Should 6.6 If a Member maintains an inventory of seals, company management or a security supervisor must conduct a seal audit that includes periodic inventory of stored seals and reconciliation against seal inventory logs and shipping documents.
 All audits must be documented.
-Must As part of the overall seal audit process, dock supervisors and/or warehouse managers must periodically verify seal numbers used on conveyances and Instruments of International Traffic.
-6.7 CTPAT's seal verification process must be followed to ensure all high-security seals (bolt/cable) have been affixed properly to Instruments of International Traffic, and are operating as designed.
-The procedure is known as the VVTT process: When applying cable seals, they need to envelop the rectangular hardware base of the vertical bars in order to eliminate any upward or downward movement of Must V - View seal and container locking mechanisms; ensure they are OK; V - Verify seal number against shipment documents for accuracy; T - Tug on seal to make sure it is affixed properly; T - Twist and turn the bolt seal to make sure its components do not unscrew, separate from one another, or any part of the seal becomes loose. the seal.
+As part of the overall seal audit process, dock supervisors and/or warehouse managers must periodically verify seal numbers used on conveyances and Instruments of International Traffic.
+Must 6.7 CTPAT's seal verification process must be followed to ensure all high- security seals (bolt/cable) have been affixed properly to Instruments of International Traffic, and are operating as designed.
+The procedure is known as the VVTT process: V - View seal and container locking mechanisms; ensure they are OK; V - Verify seal number against shipment documents for accuracy; T - Tug on seal to make sure it is affixed properly; T - Twist and turn the bolt seal to make sure its components do not unscrew, separate from one another, or any part of the seal becomes loose.
+When applying cable seals, they need to envelop the rectangular hardware base of the vertical bars in order to eliminate any upward or downward movement of the seal.
 Once the seal is applied, make sure that all slack has been removed from both sides of the cable.
 The VVTT process for cable seals needs to ensure the cables are taut.
-Once it has been one another, or any part of the sear becomes loose. properly applied, tug and pull the cable in order to determine if there is any cable slippage within the locking body.
+Once it has been properly applied, tug and pull the cable in order to determine if there is any cable slippage within the locking body.
+Must